 Today is the final day of your holiday, but you can leave knowing that you made the most of every opportunity Iceland in winter has to offer.

-In good time for your flight, you’ll be picked up in a shuttle bus, or private car if you chose one while booking, and whisked back along the Reykjanes Peninsula to the airport.
+In good time for your flight, you’ll be picked up in a shuttle bus or private car if you choose one while booking and whisked back along the Reykjanes Peninsula to the airport.
 Again, be sure to keep your eyes peeled out the windows for your final glimpses of Iceland’s spectacular volcanic landscapes.

 Of course, if you have a late departure, you can make the most of your last hours in the city, heading to any sites you missed or particularly enjoyed visiting.

-We hope you have a safe flight home, and come back again in summer!
+We hope you have a safe flight home and come back again in the summer!

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.
 For multi-day guided tours, accommodation cannot be upgraded and the levels below do not apply.
 Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
 We always do our best to accommodate special requests, which may incur additional costs.
 Press choose a date to find availability.